ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 ## Iteration 3 vs 4

-The accessibility team advised making the banner solid green so that it’s easier to see for visually impaired people (than the green outline banner we originally had).
+The accessibility team advised making the banner solid green so that it's easier to see for visually impaired people (than the green outline banner we originally had).

 We added the banner telling you what has happened to the case in response to people being unclear where a case had gone when they had interacted with it (moving from tab to tab).